vsariola/sointu/README.md

 Use a newer nightly build of yasm that includes the fix.
 The linker had placed our synth object overlapping with DLL call addresses; very funny stuff to debug.

+### Building and running the WebAssembly tests

+These are automatically invoked by CTest if [node](https://nodejs.org) and [wat2wasm](https://github.com/WebAssembly/wabt) are found in the path.

 New features since fork
 -----------------------
   - **Compiler**.
 Written in go.
 The input is a .yml file and the output is an